mariano-shem/js_blackjack/README.md

 # BlackJack on Javascript
-A basic web application of Blackjack written only with Javascript, HTML, and CSS.
+The card game Blackjack written only with Javascript, HTML, and CSS.
 This project is inspired from
 <a href="https://scrimba.com/learn-javascript-c0v">Per Borgen's Javascript course in Scrimba.<a>

 ## First project and it's a gambling game.